dancer1325/opensearch-documentation/_query-dsl/index.md

 }
 ```

-A query can consist of many query clauses.
-You can combine query clauses to produce complex queries.
+A query can consist of many query clauses
+* You can combine query clauses to produce complex queries.

 Broadly, you can classify queries into two categories---*leaf queries* and *compound queries*: